PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 `tsvd(A::TensorMap)` will just compute the singular value decomposition according to the given codomain and domain of `A`.

-Note, finally, that the `@tensor` macro treats all indices at the same footing and thus does not distinguish between codomain and domain.
+The `@tensor` macro treats all indices at the same footing and thus does not distinguish between codomain and domain.
 The linear numbering is first all indices in the codomain, followed by all indices in the domain.
-However, when `@tensor` creates a new tensor (i.e. when using `:=`), the default syntax always creates a `Tensor`, i.e. with all indices in the codomain.
+However, when `@tensor` creates a new tensor (using `:=`), the default syntax creates a `Tensor`, i.e. with all indices in the codomain.
 ```@repl tutorial
 @tensor A′[a,b,c] := U[a,c,d]*S[d,e]*Vd[e,b];
 codomain(A′)